-- 1. All Average Income proposals to CHFA must include the following: - a.
-A detailed explanation of why income averaging is being proposed and owners must agree in writing to the compliance implications; - b.
-Evidence of consent by the Syndicator, Management Agent and Lender for the use of the average income set-aside; - c.
-Demonstration by the Owner/Management Agent of the capacity to administer the compliance components specific to income averaging including adequate written policies and compliance software;

-- d.
-Authorization by the Owner to approve and document any changes to unit designations.
-Proposal must include written policies and procedures for managing unit designations throughout the extended use period; - e.
-The ability to demonstrate unit parity in regard to bedroom size by income band (i.e. larger units cannot all be targeted to households in higher AMI bands); - f.
-Owners of multi-building developments must agree to elect to treat all the buildings as one project when completing Section 8b on Form 8609; - g.
-The AMI bands must be supported by a market study; and - h.
+- 1. All Average Income MSA proposals to CHFA must include the following: - a.
+A detailed explanation of why the Average Income MSA is being proposed; and owners must agree in writing to the compliance implications; - b.
+Evidence of consent by the Syndicator, Management Agent and Lender for the use of the Average Income MSA; - c.
+Certification of the Owner/Management Agent's ability to administer the compliance components specific to the Average Income MSA.
+CHFA reserves the right to review policies related to compliance; - d.
+The ability to demonstrate unit parity in regard to bedroom size by income band; i.e. larger units cannot all be targeted to households in higher Area Median Income (AMI) bands; - e.
+The AMI bands must be supported by a market study; and - f.
 All LIHTC rents should be at least 10% below market rents. - 2.
 Generally, MSA elections would not be changed after an application for tax credits has been submitted.
-In the event the applicant is reconsidering its proposal, the following items should be considered: - a.
+In the event the applicant is reconsidering its proposal, the following items should be considered:

+- a.
 CHFA will not consider any proposal that includes an increase to 9% LIHTCs or changes in points related commitments; - b.
 Depending on the magnitude of the proposed changes, reconsideration by the CHFA Board of Directors may be required, and/or the Mortgagor may incur additional fees; - c.
 The proposal must maintain the requirements of any CHFA/DOH funding award; - d.
-The approval of the average income set-aside shall be made at the discretion of CHFA based on, but not limited to, updated underwriting, the complexity of the LIHTC compliance, consideration of applicable Section 42 requirements, fair housing laws and the irrevocable nature of the minimum set-aside election. - 3.
-Compliance Considerations for Owners/Management Agents: - a.
+The approval of the Average Income MSA shall be made at the discretion of CHFA based on, but not limited to, updated underwriting, the complexity of the LIHTC compliance, and consideration of applicable IRC §42 requirements, fair housing laws and the irrevocable nature of the MSA election.

+3. Compliance Considerations for Owners/Management Agents:

+- a.
 The deadline to meet the MSA remains the same.
-The owner must certify to CHFA that the income averaging MSA was satisfied on 12/31 of the second year the project was placed-in-service; - b.
-CHFA will document the irrevocable income averaging MSA election in the Extended Low-Income Housing Commitment (ELIHC); - c.
-Once a MSA is selected on the 8609, it is irrevocable; - d.
-Out of compliance Qualified Units (e.g., over-income tenants, failed physical inspection, and failed student) may not be included in the calculation for the income average of a project; - e.
+The owner must certify to CHFA that the Average Income MSA was satisfied on 12/31 of the second year the project was placed-in-service; - b.
+CHFA will document the irrevocable Average Income MSA election in the Extended Low-Income Housing Commitment (ELIHC); - c.
+Once any MSA is selected on the 8609, it is irrevocable; - d.
+Out of compliance Qualified Units (e.g., over-income tenants, failed physical inspection, and failed for student) may not be included in the calculation for the average income of a project; - e.
 If two (2) or more Qualified Units become over income at the same time, the owner must make a reasonable effort to designate the next available market rate unit at the lower AMI of the two units.
-Owners must carefully document all decisions made with respects to the Next Available Unit Rule in properties employing the income averaging MSA;

-- f.
-Projects utilizing the income averaging MSA that have 100% LIHTC Qualified Units will not be considered for the recertification waiver; and - g.
-In addition to maintaining the development's application fraction, unit parity must be maintained throughout the compliance and extended use period with regards to bedroom size by income designation.
+Owners must carefully document all decisions made with respects to the Next Available Unit Rule in properties employing the Average Income MSA; - f.
+Projects utilizing the Average Income MSA that have 100% LIHTC Qualified Units will not be considered for the recertification waiver; and - g.
+In addition to maintaining the development's applicable fraction, unit parity must be maintained throughout the compliance and extended use period with regards to bedroom size by income designation.

 III.
-Pre-Application Meeting
+Preliminary Application and Pre-Application Conference